sagemath/trac_to_gh/Issue 2025.md

 # Issue 2025: bug in applying functions to a symbolic matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2025

 Original creator: was